gtri/rapid-modeling-tools/README.md

         * The double quotes are significant

 * **Producing a Test Report**
-    * `anaconda-project run test --cov=test_graph_analysis`
+    * `anaconda-project run test --cov=test`
-        * `test_graph_analysis` is only directory containing tests.
+        * `test` is only directory containing tests.
 Other test directories could be passed, if the exist, to create a coverage report for the test files in those directories.